SantaTool/AIchess/README.md

-# AIchessAI : Play online Chess Game against AI opponent
+# AIchess : Play online Chess Game against AI opponent
 This is a web-based chess game that allows you to play against an AI opponent that uses a minimax algorithm with alpha-beta pruning to make its moves.
 The game is implemented using the following technologies:
 - JavaScript
 - jQuery